Soil cultivation

 Soil cultivation in the Netherlands

-The soil is the foundation of production and harbors a wealth of organisms such as worms, bacteria, and fungi, which are essential for both its structure and fertility.
-Deep plowing, however, can disrupt this delicate soil life, causing a significant source of productivity to be lost.
-Conservation tillage (CT) attempts to disturb the soil as little as possible.
-This is particularly relevant in Dutch agriculture, where the cultivation of fine-seeded crops such as onions and carrots faces challenges, such as problems with crop residues in the top layer.
-Soil cultivation in Dutch arable farming focuses on strengthening the soil by increasing biodiversity and organic matter content.
-When cultivation is less intensive or there is less use of (green) manure, it contributes to better water management, making the soil less sensitive to (extreme) weather conditions.
+Soil is the basis for production and houses a wealth of organisms such as worms, bacteria and fungi, which are essential for both its structure and fertility.
+However, deep plowing can disrupt this delicate soil life, resulting in the loss of an important source of productivity.
+Non-killing tillage (NKG) attempts to disturb the soil as little as possible.
+This is especially relevant in Dutch agriculture, where growing fine-seeded crops such as onions and carrots has challenges, such as problems with crop residues in the topsoil.

 What is soil cultivation?

-Cultivating the soil to create an optimal environment for seed germination and crop growth.
-This ranges from plowing and harrowing to more specialized techniques, such as subsoiling and precision soil cultivation.
-In short, the right soil cultivation techniques can improve soil structure, increase water retention, and reduce weed growth.
-The constant developments within soil cultivation techniques play a major role.
-Homburg, as a supplier of leading agricultural equipment, understands the importance of effective soil cultivation for maximizing yield and maintaining overall soil health.
+Tilling the soil to create an optimum environment for seed germination and crop growth.
+This ranges from plowing and harrowing to more specialized techniques, such as deep-draining and precision tillage.
+In short, the right tillage techniques can improve soil structure, increase water retention and reduce weed growth.
+In this, constant developments within tillage techniques play a major role.

 The soil cultivation range